hackclub/jams/jams/singles/erc-20-token/en-US.md

     ![ss](https://cloud-qsv7014dp-hack-club-bot.vercel.app/0screenshot__81_.png)

 30. Wait for a message or confirmation from MetaMask indicating the successful deployment

+### Verifying your tokens existence (This is where you check if you did things right!)

 31. Scroll down in the Deploy and Run Transactions tool to find the "Deployed Contracts" section